-CHE4B05 (P) INORGANIC CHEMISTRY PRACTICAL - I L Т Р С 0 0 2 4 Objective (s) To enable the students to gain skills in preparation of standard solutions and quantitative volumetric analysis.
+CHE4B05 (P) INORGANIC CHEMISTRY PRACTICAL L Т Р С - I 0 0 2 4 Objective (s) Development of skills in preparation of standard solutions and quantitative volumetric analysis.
 Course outcome (s) CO1 To enable the students to develop skills in quatitative analysis and preparing inorganic complexes.
-CO2 To understand the principles behind quantitative analysis.
-CO3 To apply appropriate techniques of volumetric quantitative analysis in estimations.
-CO4 To analyse the strength of different solutions.
+CO2 To understand the principles behind quantitative analysis CO3 To apply appropriate techniques of volumetric quantitative analysis in estimations CO4 To analyze the strength of different solutions